Hexze/mctext/README.md

 # mctext

 Minecraft text formatting, parsing, and rendering library.
+Features all the exact glyphs used ingame, for the fonts of both pre and post-1.13.

 ## Language Support